Link Search Menu Expand Document

 Issues You Have to Consider

-- How do you validate that the judge model is producing good Q&A pairs and accurately evaluating the student model’s results?
-This will require some human inspection of the Q&A pairs and possibly some test results, until some confidence is established.
-Statistical techniques may also be useful.
+1. How do you validate that the judge model is producing good Q&A pairs or accurately evaluating the student model’s results, depending on the usage pattern?
+Most likely, some human inspection of the Q&A pairs and possibly some test results will be necessary, until sufficient confidence is established.
+Statistical techniques will be useful in establishing confidence.

-- If the judge model is expensive or slow, how do you use it economically?
+2. If the judge model is expensive or slow, how do you use it economically?
+On the other hand, it won’t be used during normal inference, just for the testing process, so the higher inference costs may not really matter.

 TODO